pradipbudhathoki/Jmeter-API-Automation-Task/README.md

-# JMeter API AUtomation Test Plan
+# JMeter API Automation Test Plan

 This repository contains a JMeter test plan designed to perform the following tasks: